 By the end of this course you should be able to...

 - translate Pliny’s letters and appreciate their thematic, linguistic and stylistic features;

 - translate Catullus’ long poems and appreciate their thematic, linguistic and stylistic features.

 What level is the course and do I need any particular skills?

-This course is suitable if you are an advanced student and have studied Latin at the Build for about four years or have an equivalent knowledge of Latin.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also to take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to see if you may benefit from support with your English skills to help you take part fully in this class.
+You should have completed at least four years of Latin, or have an equivalent level of the language.
+As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
+Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?

 Whole class work; reading and translating original Latin texts, tutor posing questions and answering questions raised by the students.
 General discussion on language, style, theme, background points etc. Students will be asked to prepare a portion of the text for each class.Homework: about 2-3 hours per week.

 Are there any other costs?
 Is there anything I need to bring?

 - Pliny the Younger, Fifty Letters of Pliny, ed. by A. N. Sherwin-White (Oxford University Press 1969);